Walla Walla Wine Country

 Rotie Cellars tasting room is in the middle of the small downtown Walla Walla stretch, right near all of the shops and restaurants and conveniently located for our last stop before dinner.
 They were recommended to us thanks to their recent stellar Wine Advocate reviews and we instantly discovered why they came so highly rated.
 Each wine we tasted was absolutely amazing, paying homage to wines of the Rhone Valley.
 The staff there was easy to talk to and explained the background of the winery, their growing regions and what makes their former-geologist-turned-winemaker owner so adept at creating such brilliant wines.
 A perfect way to cap off our day of tasting.

 If you’re looking to take a quick weekend trip to Washington wine country, I highly recommend checking out all that Walla Walla has to offer.
-If you’re in Seattle this coming November or next March, check out two fantastic events that bring many Washington wineries together in one spot- 20something – The New Vintage and Taste Washington!
+If you’re in Seattle this coming March, don’t miss a fantastic festival that bring many Washington wineries together in one spot: Taste Washington!
 Which Washington wineries and growing regions are your favorite?
 I’d love to hear about them for my next trip!